abhchow/abhchow/articles/maths_powers.md

 $$ n^{a} \times n^{b} = n^{a+b} $$

 This is a much more convenient way to work with powers than writing out the repeated multiplication every time we come across them.
-It's important to note here that it's not just that this relationship is derived from the original definition of repeated multiplication, but that it is also _always_ true, no matter what values of $n$, $a$ and $b$ we choose.
+Importantly, it's not this relationship isn't just derived from the original definition of repeated multiplication, but it is also _always_ true, no matter what values of $n$, $a$ and $b$ we choose.
 But if it's _always_ true, then couldn't we also use it as a definition?

 ## Part 2: Extending the original definition
 Before we answer that question, let's have a look at some patterns: